jimfinnis/GeminiNPC/README.md

 * `/gemini wploc <name>` - shows the location of the waypoint with the given name to the player's current location.

+## Other random notes
+These are a bit disorganised!

+* You can get help on commands by typing `/gemini help`.
+* If an NPC has the Shop trait, right clicking is disabled.
+* Right clicking on an NPC will otherwise give the item in the player's hand to the NPC, which will then be added to the NPC's inventory.
+This is useful for giving items to NPCs.
+They will get a notification and respond.